ZakirG/SnapConnect/_docs/phases/05-spotify.md

        .upload(`${userId}/${trackId}.txt`, cleanedLyrics, { upsert: true });

 Testing
-- Run a one-off script in App.tsx that invokes syncPlaylistLyrics() on the first playlist.
+- Run a one-off script in App.tsx that invokes syncPlaylistLyrics() on one song each from from the 10 most recent playlists.
 - Inspect Supabase Storage: expect N `.txt` files, no profanity lines.
 ```